-PHOENIX (AP) -- An Arizona House committee gave initial approval Wednesday to a pair of bills that provide generous tax breaks for companies that expand or invest in new startups, and added on a 2 percent tax deduction for the self-employed valued at $58 million a year.
+An Arizona House committee has given initial approval to bills cutting taxes by millions of dollars for companies that expand or invest in new startups and also includes a 2 percent tax deduction for the self-employed valued at $58 million a year.

 The second bill that passed the Commerce Committee Wednesday lowers the property tax rate for businesses that expand and add jobs.
 The value of that tax break isn't yet known.